When Dictators Die

 Correction, Sept.
 10, 2015: Lansana Conté is the name of the Guinean president who died in 2008.
 An earlier version of this article misspelled his first name as Lasante.

-Andrea Kendall-Taylor is a senior fellow and the director for the Transatlantic Security Program at the Center for a New American Security.
+Andrea Kendall-Taylor is a senior fellow and director of the Transatlantic Security Program at the Center for a New American Security.
 Twitter: @AKendallTaylor